lelanthran/terminal-todo/README.md

 # SYNPOSIS

 Terminal-Todo: Maintain a list of tasks with priorities.
+The tasklist is resolved as follows:

+- If a tasklist exists in $HOME it will be used,
+- If a tasklist exists in $PWD, then it will be used instead of the tasklist in $HOME.
+- If no tasklist is found, then one is created in $PWD.

+To create a tasklist in $HOME, simply change directory to $HOME and run any `todo` command.

 Usage is as follows:

 - `todo <command> [options]`
 - `todo <command> [options] <command-arguments>`